 We need information about your patient’s ability to interact with other people and their ability to enter the job market.
 You may have information from other health and social care professionals which would be helpful and you may wish to send.
 The more information you can provide, the more likely we can advise correctly and possibly without troubling your patient to attend an assessment in person.

-No. The clinician doing the assessment will be seeking further medical evidence and, in general, the GP will be in the best position or have access to the relevant records.
+No. The clinician doing the assessment will be seeking further evidence and, in general, the GP will be in the best position or have access to the relevant records.
 However, we appreciate that Healthcare Professionals may work in teams.
 If another professional has more appropriate knowledge we would be glad to receive their report either as well or instead.
 In fact, we are also happy to receive information from non-healthcare professionals who might be able to provide additional information.
 This includes information from friends, relatives and carers where appropriate.